LeNPaul/Millennial/_posts/2022-05-22-another-gradeR-vignette.md

 employees.</p>
 <p>Let’s take a look at some of the questions I had while learning about
 this helpful package.
-If you want to follow along and try out these ideas yourself, you can download the zip file<a href="https://github.com/kinson2/kinson2.github.io/raw/gh-pages/another-gradeR-vignette.zip">another-gradeR-vignette.zip</a>, extract it, and set your working directory in R or RStudio to “another-gradeR-vignette”.</p>
+If you want to follow along and try out these ideas yourself, you can download the <a href="https://github.com/kinson2/kinson2.github.io/raw/gh-pages/another-gradeR-vignette.zip">another-gradeR-vignette.zip</a>, extract it, and set your working directory in R or RStudio to “another-gradeR-vignette”.</p>
 <pre class="r"><code>setwd(&quot;~/another-gradeR-vignette&quot;)</code></pre>